PDmatrix/v2.dmatrix.dev/src/content/blog/advent-of-code-year-2015-day-13.md

 }
 ```

 Here's the code for this.
-In this function I also have `withMe` parameter, don't mind it now, we are going use it in the second part:
+In this function we also have `withMe` parameter, don't mind it now, we are going use it in the [second part](#part-2):

 ```csharp
 private static Dictionary<string, Dictionary<string, int>> GetUnits(IEnumerable<string> lines, bool withMe = false)